puppetlabs/puppet_litmus/README.md

 ## Overview

-Litmus is a command line tool that allows you to run acceptance tests against Puppet modules.
+Litmus is a command line tool that allows you to run acceptance tests against Puppet modules. test

 Litmus allows you to: